Derrick Mason: Personal life

-Mason and his wife, Marci, were married on June 7, 1997 and have a daughter, Bailee My-Lin and a son, Derrick James II.
-Marci is "The Derrick Mason Foundation" organization's Vice President.
+Mason and his wife, Marci, were married on June 7, 1997, and have a daughter, Bailee My-Lin and a son, Derrick James II.
+Marci is "The Derrick Mason Foundation" organization's vice president.

 In 2012, Mason was hired as the wide receivers coach at Ensworth High School in Nashville, Tennessee alongside former teammate, linebackers coach, Lemanski Hall.

-Mason was previously a morning radio host for 102.5 The Game, a sports station based in Nashville.
+Mason is currently an afternoon radio host for 102.5 The Game, a sports station based in Nashville.

 Mason has ownership stake in Nashville Company SWIFTWICK.